FierceSoftware/devsecops-workshop-wizbang/cloudbees-core/README.md

 2. Because LDAP and Jenkins have an overlapping admin user, we need to manually add the ***admin*** user to the ***Administrators*** group.
 Do that.
 3. Next, add the ***ipausers*** group to the ***Developers*** group.
 4. That should be about it, but what do I know...

-If you're running these steps as part of the "Automated" deployment process, continue back to the deployer now.